DEBOJIT4594/M2-EmbSys/Project/README.md

 **HOW**

-- Using keypad, this device can be used.
+- Using keypad, this lock system can be used.

 **APPLICATIONS**
 -

-1. This device can be used to protect electrical and electronic devices such as light, fan, etc.
+1. This lock system can be used to protect electrical and electronic devices such as light, fan, etc.
-2. This can be used in  bank to protect lockers.
+2. This lock system can be used in  bank to protect lockers.
-3. This can be used in cars to lock doors with password.
+3. This lock system can be used in cars to lock doors with password.

 **BLOCK DIAGRAM OF DLP PROJECTOR**
 -